- 12 mins read

 - the specific risk assessments required for certain categories of the workforce, such as young persons and pregnant mothers;

-- the operation of existing (non-COVID) risk-assessments (where certain employees have safety-related duties);
+- the operation of existing (non-Covid-19) risk-assessments (where certain employees have safety-related duties);

 - the specific needs of anyone with primary childcare responsibilities;

-- anyone who is shielding, or is otherwise in, living with, or caring for, a group of people identified by the Government as being of particularly high risk from Coronavirus;
+- anyone who is shielding, or is otherwise in, living with, or caring for, a group of people identified by the Government as being of particularly high risk from Covid-19;

 - travel arrangements to and from the workplace, and the additional difficulties likely to be caused by public transport restrictions and reduced services; and